How Orbán holds EU enlargement hostage

-Brussels may have pencilled Montenegro and Albania as next in line for EU membership, and Moldova’s electorate has handed down a clear pro-EU mandate.
+Brussels may have pencilled Montenegro and Albania as next in line for European Union membership, and Moldova’s electorate has handed down a clear pro-EU mandate.
 But one member state stands as an outsized obstacle to enlargement: Viktor Orbán’s Hungary.

-As the war in Ukraine grinds on and the Kremlin pushes to expand its influence across former Soviet states, EU enlargement has moved from a long-term aspiration to an urgent geopolitical necessity.
+As the war in Ukraine grinds on and the Kremlin pushes to expand its influence across former Soviet states, EU enlargement has moved from a long-term aspiration to a major item on the European agenda.

 Yet the process that once symbolised Europe’s post-Cold War unity is now gridlocked.
-Under the EU’s unanimity rule, every member state must approve each step of enlargement — giving Orbán an effective veto over the bloc’s most consequential foreign policy decision in decades.
-Budapest has used that power repeatedly, holding up Ukraine’s accession talks, demanding the release of frozen EU funds, and pushing for concessions on other policy fronts.
+Under the EU’s unanimity rule, every member state must approve each step of enlargement, and that gives Hungarian Prime Minister Orbán an effective veto over the decision to admit Moldova and Ukraine as members.
+Hungary, which joined the EU in 2004, has used that power repeatedly, holding up Ukraine’s accession talks and pushing for concessions on other policy fronts.

-Now, with candidate countries growing impatient and Moscow watching closely, the EU faces a dilemma: how to keep enlargement moving while one of its own keeps blocking the path.
+Now, with candidate countries growing impatient and Moscow watching closely, the EU faces a pressing question: how to keep enlargement moving while one of its own keeps blocking the path.

 Hungary’s selective enlargement diplomacy

 Orbán’s stance on enlargement is less ideological than transactional.
-He has loudly championed a number of Western Balkans states, but only the ones aligned with his own political and economic interests.
+He has championed EU membership for a number of Western Balkans states, but only the ones aligned with his own political and economic interests.

 “When he says that he supports the Balkans, he definitely supports Serbia and Bosnia and Herzegovina, but especially Serbia,” said Tefta Kelmendi, an independent policy analyst specialising in enlargement.
 “This is really immediately linked to his personal links with some of the actors in these two countries.”